 - Add in celery, carrots, onion, pepper, thyme, and salt.
 Cover and simmer 45 minutes more.

-- Remove ham bone and chop meat.
-Return meat to soup and cook uncovered until thickened and the peas have broken down, about 20 minutes more.
+- Remove ham bone and chop the meat.
+Return the meat to the soup and cook uncovered until thickened and the peas have broken down, about 20 minutes more.

 Video